Tynemouth: Front Street

 A statue of Queen Victoria by Alfred Turner, unveiled on 25 October 1902, is situated at the edge of the Village Green which is home to the War Memorials for the residents of Tynemouth lost during the Second Boer War of 1899–1902.
 Designed by A.B.
 Plummer, it was unveiled on 13 October 1903 by William Brodrick, 8th Viscount Midleton.

 The larger central memorial is made of white granite with a cruciform column rising from between four struts in a contemporary design for its time.
 The front face has a relief sword and wreath carved onto it with the inscription below.
 The other three faces hold the honour roll for those lost during both World Wars.
 It was unveiled in 1923.
 DM O'Herlihy was named as the original designer but a press report stated that a Mr Steele designed the monument and credited O'Herlihy with preparatory works on the village green.
 The 82 names from World War II were added in 1999.

+Tynemouth Clock Tower on Front Street was erected in 1861 by William Scott, esq., a native of the town.
+Designed by Oliver and Lamb with carvings by Robert Beall, the tower housed a clock by Joyce of Whitchurch.
+At ground level there were drinking fountains (and drinking troughs for dogs) on the north and south sides, a marine barometer (by Negretti and Zambra) to the west and an access door to the east.
+Made of polychrome bricks and ashlar, the tower (which has been Grade II listed since 1986) is described as being in the Venetian Gothic style.